-The CDC released a new set of COVID-19 guidelines for vaccinated and unvaccinated people, and one of the biggest changes has to do with group gatherings.
-According to the CDC, fully vaccinated people are defined as people who have been vaccinated with both doses of the Pfizer or Moderna COVID-19 vaccines, or one dose of the Johnson & Johnson vaccine, for two weeks.
+The CDC released a new set of COVID-19 guidelines on April 27 for vaccinated and unvaccinated people, including mask recommendations for gathering outside, adding on to the guidelines it released in March.
+According to the CDC, fully vaccinated people are defined as people who have been vaccinated with both doses of the Pfizer or Moderna COVID-19 vaccines or one dose of the Johnson & Johnson vaccine for two weeks.
 And under the new guidelines, those fully vaccinated people can:

 That's positive news for obvious reasons.
-It means that, as The New York Times pointed out, fully vaccinated grandparents or parents can now safely visit unvaccinated, healthy children or grandchildren (as long as the children and grandchildren are of one household), without having to wear masks or social distance.
+It means that, as The New York Times pointed out, fully vaccinated grandparents or parents can safely visit unvaccinated, healthy children or grandchildren (as long as the children and grandchildren are of one household) without having to wear masks or social distance.
 It's a big step toward reuniting friends and family, but before we go any further, we should point out that the new guidelines do come with some caveats.
-Fully vaccinated people and unvaccinated people should still wear adhere to COVID-19 precautions, such as wearing a mask and staying six feet apart, and avoid crowds and poorly ventilated spaces when:
+Fully vaccinated people and unvaccinated people should still wear adhere to COVID-19 precautions, such as wearing a mask and staying six feet apart, when:

 The CDC also recommended avoiding "medium or large-sized gatherings" and travel, even if you're fully vaccinated, although it doesn't define how many people that actually is.